Fourth Week of January 2021

 ▶ Smartphone technology is central to IoT, and given that LG Electronics appears to be increasing the share of automotive electronics in its business, a split sale rather than a full withdrawal looks more likely.

-□ The Korea Consumer Finance Association says, “The average annual interest rate charged by illegal loan sharks rose threefold, from 145% in 2019 to 401% in 2020” … because ordinary people hit directly by COVID, unable to borrow through the formal financial system, have increasingly turned to illegal private lending.
+□ The Korea Consumer Finance Association says, “The average annual interest rate charged by illegal loan sharks rose threefold, from 145% in 2019 to 401% in 2020” … because ordinary people who were hit directly by COVID and could not borrow through the formal financial system have increasingly turned to illegal private lending.

-▶ This is a problem for Lee Nak-yon and Prime Minister Chung Sye-kyun to address, after publicly pressuring banks under tighter household-credit regulation to narrow loan-deposit spreads and surrender part of their operating profit.
+▶ This is a problem for Lee Nak-yon and Prime Minister Chung Sye-kyun to solve after publicly pressuring banks, amid tighter household-credit regulation, to narrow loan-deposit spreads and surrender part of their operating profit.
 President Moon Jae-in’s approval rating this week rose 5.7 percentage points to 43.6%.